devgr/hackmt/readme.md

 # Sample project using Vue.js, Flask, and MongoDB

 ## Setup using Cloud 9
-Create a workspace on c9.io using the HTML5 template, and this git repo https://github.com/devgr/hackmt.git
+Create a workspace on c9.io using *the HTML5 template*, and *this git repo* https://github.com/devgr/hackmt.git

 After cloning this repository and navigating to it, run `source setup.sh`